 Section 4 summarises and groups the competencies that must be demonstrated in the assessment process when the candidate applies for registration.
-Engineering professional competence is more tan satisfying a linear list of outcomes.
-Figure 3 visualises engineering competence in terms of the outcomes.
+Engineering professional competence is more than satisfying a linear list of outcomes.
+Figure 3 visualises engineering competence.

 Figure 3: Visualising the interconnectedness of the outcomes that are evidence of engineering competence.